|

 President, Toshio Okomoto, were witnesses for Waldo Werning during our

 meeting in Michigan about Werning's doctrine of the Trinity.
-This writer is
+This

 not surprised that the Michigan District Convention is not enamored with the